 It is said that a gallery doesn’t become profitable with an artist’s work until the third solo exhibition.
 That means they invest at least four years into your career before they see a return on their investment.

-Galleries need to know that you fit – in every sense of the word – with their other artists, as well as collectors, curators, and critics.
+Galleries need to know that you fit with their other artists, as well as collectors, curators, and critics.
 You can demonstrate this by visiting the galleries often, attending their openings, artist talks, and other events, and showing respect for their artists.